 "The Coastal Georgia Regional Water Planning Council seeks to conserve and manage our water resources in order to sustain and enhance our unique coastal environment and economy of Coastal Georgia."

-The Coastal Council has identified six goals for the region.
+The Coastal Council identified eight goals for the region.
 It is important to note that the goals summarized below are not presented in order of priority, but rather were assigned a number to identify specific goals addressed as part of the water management practice selection process.

 - Manage and develop high quality water resources to sustainably and reliably meet domestic, commercial, industrial and agricultural water needs.